 Extracts of many leaves were found to possess a powerfully addictive substance, and among them are extracted from a tree of the Mitragyna speciosa (kratom).
 Kratom is the subject of attention worldwide.
 Many reported exposure calls to poison centers related to kratom use, by year, increased from 2010 to 2015.
 Kratom (M. speciosa) misuse, among multiple compounds of the leaf, appears to be increasing in the Western world at an alarming rate with reported deaths.

 The pathophysiology of addiction revolves around the concepts of synaptic plasticity, specifically LTP (long-term potentiation) and LTD (long-term depression).
-Long-term potentiation is the phenomena of strengthened neural connections over time and with increased stimuli.
+Long-term potentiation is the phenomenon of strengthened neural connections over time and with increased stimuli.
 Long-term depression is the decrease in the responsiveness of a neural signal with stimulation.
 These are the same processes involved in learning and habit formation.
 The biochemical proof of these processes' involvement in drug addiction is founded in the same molecules undergoing upregulation in both cases - extracellular signal-regulated protein kinase (ERK), cyclic AMP response element-binding (CREB), ELK-1, and Fos.
 Rats treated to suppress ERK stopped preferring the caged area with cocaine over the cage area with normal saline.
 Eventually, CREB, ELK-1, and Fos all decreased, each known to be involved with LTP and drug misuse.

 Biochemical studies have shown the involvement of a dynorphin A (DYN) and K-opioid receptor (KOPr) system.
 This system is found throughout the brain and spinal cord.
 Specifically, KOPr is found within brain circuits that regulate mood and motivation through dopaminergic and glutamatergic neurotransmitters.
 Ultimately, studies have shown that dysregulation in this system has led to not only the anhedonia and depressive symptomatology of withdrawal but drug-craving and drug-seeking behaviors as well.